silvern1990/astronvim_for_spring/README.md

 ### On MacOS, nvim-dap-view not work

-nvim-dap-view not work in MacOS because of missing of lua 5.1.
+nvim-dap-view does not work on macOS because Lua 5.1 is missing.

-brew could not support lua5.1 install, instead of making symlink of lua5.1 to luajit
+Homebrew does not support installing Lua 5.1, so instead, you can make a symlink from luajit to lua5.1.